 Unlike some US states where "domestic violence" or "domestic battery" is a specific criminal charge, Canada does not have a standalone domestic violence offence.
 When assessing a foreign domestic violence conviction, CBSA officers map it to the closest equivalent Canadian Criminal Code offence based on the underlying conduct:

-- ✓ Physical harm → maps to an assault offence depending on severity (simple to aggravated)
+- ✓ Physical harm → maps to an assault offence depending on severity, from assault (s.266, five-year maximum) up to aggravated assault (s.268, fourteen-year maximum)

-- ✓ Threats → may map to uttering threats equivalent
+- ✓ Threats to cause death or bodily harm → may map to uttering threats (s.264.1), which carries a five-year maximum on indictment

 Simple Assault: Non-Serious Criminality